sphericalice/bpre-unown-report/README.md

 ## Unown Report

 The Johto-based games introduced an item called the [Unown Report](https://bulbapedia.bulbagarden.net/wiki/Unown_Report), which logs the Unown forms you have captured, and logs the player's research into the Ruins of Alph as they progress through the quest.

 This ports that item to FR ROMs, specifically for the ROM hack [Pokémon Gaia Version](http://www.pokecommunity.com/showthread.php?t=326118).

 ### Build Instructions

-See [here](https://gist.github.com/Zeturic/db1611cc7b17c3140f9b9af32e1b596b) for the prequisites and help in installing them.
+See [here](https://gist.github.com/Zeturic/db1611cc7b17c3140f9b9af32e1b596b) for the prerequisites and help in installing them.

 Not included in the above link is the dependency of [grit](https://www.coranac.com/man/grit/html/grit.htm), which you should download and add to your PATH.